lizmat/articles/5to6-exceptions.md

     # aw, died
     # alive again

-Please note that you do **not** need a `try` statement to be able to catch exceptions.
-A `try` block is just a convenient way to disregard any exceptions without having to worry about anything.
+Again, you do **not** need a `try` statement to be able to catch exceptions in Perl 6.
+You *can* use a `try` block on its own if you want to, but that is just a convenient way to disregard any exceptions thrown inside that block, so that you don't have worry about any exceptions being thrown.

 Also note that `$_` will be set to the `Exception` object inside the `CATCH` block.
-In this example, the `Exception` is simply resumed by calling the `resume` method on the `Exception` object.
-Execution will then continue with the statement after the statement that caused the exception.
+In this example, execution will continue with the statement after the one that caused the `Exception` to be thrown.
+This is achieved by calling the `resume` method on the `Exception` object.
 If the exception is not resumed, it will be thrown again, to be possibly caught by an outer `CATCH` block (if any).
+And if there are no outer `CATCH` blocks, then the exception will result in program termination.

-Checking for specific exception is made easy with the [`when`](https://docs.perl6.org/language/control#default_and_when) statement:
+Checking for a specific exception is made easy with the [`when`](https://docs.perl6.org/language/control#default_and_when) statement:

     # Perl 6